Hermann Hogeback: Childhood, early career and Spanish Civil War

 Hogeback, the son of a tax inspector, was born on 25 August 1914 in Idar-Oberstein at the time in the Grand Duchy of Oldenburg, a state of the German Empire.
-Growing up in Münster from 1921 on he graduated with his Abitur (diploma) in 1934.
-After his graduation, Hogeback joined the military service as an officer cadet in the 9th Company of Infantry Regiment 15, 5th Division of the Reichswehr in Kassel.
+Growing up in Münster from 1921 on he graduated with his Abitur (diploma) in 1933.
+From 1 October 1933 to 1 July 1934, he studied two semesters of physical education to become a teacher.
+Hogeback then joined the military service as an officer cadet in the 9th Company of Infantry Regiment 15, 5th Division of the Reichswehr in Kassel.
 Following his officers training he transferred to the Luftwaffe a year later where he received his pilot training at Neuruppin, Ludwigslust and at the R.B.-Strecke of the Deutsche Luft Hansa.
 During this training period he was promoted to Leutnant (second lieutenant) on 1 June 1936.
 After he completed his bomber pilot training he transferred to the III./Lehrgeschwader Greifswald (3rd group of Demonstration Wing Greifswald), which was formed on 1 April 1937 and later became the III./Lehrgeschwader 1 (LG 1—1st Demonstration Wing).
 Hogeback then transferred to the II./Kampfgeschwader 355 (2nd group of the 355th Bomber Wing) on 1 May 1938 and to Kampfgeschwader 253 (243rd Bomber Wing) on 1 September 1938.